TREATMENTS AND SURGERIES

 Note that this surgery requires an initial consultation.
 The fee for this appointment is not included in the price of the procedure itself.

-After the consultation, a surgery can be scheduled for some time within the next few weeks.
+After the consultation, surgery can be scheduled for some time within the next few weeks.

 All vasectomy reversal surgeries are performed at our South Shore and Quebec clinics.